-While part of the allure of Austin includes over 300 days of sunshine per year, those visitors and new residents with more urban experience might find themselves intimidated by the unbelievable variety of outdoor activities that the city has to offer.
+While part of the allure of Austin includes more than 300 days of sunshine per year, those visitors with more urban experience might find themselves intimidated by the unbelievable variety of outdoor activities that the city has to offer.
 Whether you're here for the day or plan on sticking around for a while, Mount Bonnell is a great place to get your outdoor adventures started and witness some of the incredible views the city has to offer.
 Check out some quick tips for the short hike!
-Mount Bonnell for Beginners:

 Actually located in Covert Park, Mount Bonnell is generally considered the highest point in Austin at 775 feet!
 The peak is named for George Bonnell, who served as Commissioner of Indian Affairs for the Texas Republic.